 The frigate features a 300m² helicopter deck which can support the operations of a single Super Puma, SA-565 MA Panther or NH90 helicopters.

 She has a weight of 2,997 tonnes and is 93,5 meters long.
 FS Floréal’s top speed is 20 knots and she has a maximum range of 10,000 n miles at 15 kt.

 HS Psara is a Hydra class frigate and was commissioned into the Greek Navy in 1998.
 The multi-role frigate, which has a crew of 198, carries a wide mix of sensors and armaments, including one Sikorsky S-70B Seahawk helicopter.

-The FGS Niedersachsen has previously participated in the EU Naval Force Somalia Operation Atalanta, from December 2008 to April 2009.
+HS Psara has previously participated in the EU Naval Force Somalia Operation Atalanta, from December 2008 to April 2009.

-The ESPS Tornado was built in Spain for the Spanish Navy as the fourth unit of a series of four modular Offshore Patrol Vessels (Meteoro class).
+The ESPS Relámpago was built in Spain for the Spanish Navy as one of four modular Offshore Patrol Vessels (Meteoro class).
 The Meteoro class of ships were designed with a modular design to allow it to be adapted to conduct a wide range of tasks from a common base.